Can we change behaviour by changing attitudes?

 - The presence of a favourable attitude towards that behaviour,

 - Whether she perceives any degree of social pressure to do that.

 Theory of Planned Behavior

-Now, the most important question is this?
+Now, the most important question is this.

 How can we use these theories for our benefit?

-This is a very important finding for us; in other words, most of our probability of engaging in a particular behavior depends on the degree of motivation.
-However, for addictive and screening behaviors, perceived behavioral control carried to have more control than the intention of doing the behavior.
+This is a very important finding for us; in other words, most of our probability of engaging in a particular behaviour depends on the degree of motivation.
+However, for addictive and screening behaviours, perceived behavioural control carries more control than the intention of doing the behaviour.